Tait (train): Parcel motors CM

 In 1921, a decision was made to supplement the mail/newspaper distribution fleet with double-ended motor cars, having the interior of a typical bogie guards' van of the CE/CW/CV types.

 Coaches 1CM and 2CM entered service in 1921, with a capacity of 25 tons each.
 In 1923, they were joined by a third vehicle, 3CM.
 That was partially paid for by the Electrical Engineering Branch, with a modified design featuring a centre cupola for viewing of the overhead wires.
 3CM was run with the normal fleet, but was made available for overhead wire inspection if and when required.
 CMs 4 and 5 entered service in 1925 and 1926 respectively, both using the new arch/curved roof style between their two cupolas.
 This roof style was derived from the then-recently built vans 16-20CW.

 The fleet was used for cash transport, and as a staff-only taxi service for the use of crew members scheduled to start work between 3 am and 5 am (before the regular services started operating).

 Extra coaches were built from the mid-1950s using former Swing Door carriages.

 The parcels coach traffic dried up in 1988 when a railways' policy change saw a switch to road transport.
 Correspondence to stations is now delivered on a few select trains per week, noted in advance.

+The last seven parcels vans were withdrawn as a group on 7 January 1986.
+This followed Australia Post abandoning the railways and introducing a fleet of four prime-movers and six pantechnicon semi-trailers to cover the Melbourne-Sydney route, in lieu of the rail service.
+That change was expected to save Australia Post about and cost V/Line about per year.
+The Australian Railways Union were not happy with the cancellation, but V/Line reported that the parcel coaches were "too expensive to replace and the service was too slow" compared to what was being achieved with V/Line's own fleet of road vans.

+As at September 1987, 1CM was shortly due to be scrapped at Newport Workshops, while 2CM and 5CM had been set aside for preservation and were stored in the Collingwood Sidings just east of Flinders Street station.
+3CM was believed to have been the first withdrawn due to poor condition, but was intact sans pantograph.
+4CM was stabled with swingdoor parcels vans 12CM, 13CM and 10CM at Spencer Street station.